 However, being consistent with the daily menu, homework, and other stuff will only benefit you.
 This is in no way a “call for automatism.”
 The point is that you do not need to load your head in a chaotic manner every week and reinvent the wheel.

 Multitasking may be a sign of poor management.
 Keep in mind that your brain is an amazing computer, but it tends to be wrong.
 As a mother, mistakes can lead to unpleasant consequences.
 Don’t fill your head with different tasks at a time.
 Try to do your duties in a row, not simultaneously.

 We all know this state of affairs: when our children need something, we are ready to do everything for them.
 However, if you need help with housework, then the subsequent reaction from the kids is not so positive.

-Instead of wasting energy on scandals, try to arrange everything in the way that helping around the house is rewarded.
+Instead of wasting energy on scandals, try to arrange everything in a way where helping around the house is rewarded.
 This is better than punishment for disobedience.
 It is beneficial to remind or make clear to the children (in some cases, the partner) that home life is a common thing, and doing everything alone is a heavy burden.

-Divide your home chores into a few simple activities and reward all participants!
+Divide your home chores into a few simple activities and use reward charts for all participants!